ExplorableGraph/videos/patterns/site/README.md

-This folder emulates a simple static content "service".
-These files will be viewed through GitHub Pages as a stand-in for more complex web-based services.
+These files will be viewed through GitHub Pages as resources in a static web site.
+This is the simplest type of web-based service we might arrange for.